Sherwin Williams 11 Best Tan Paint Colors

 5. SHERWIN WILLIAMS NATURAL TAN 7567

 To call Natural Tan a TRUE tan is an overstatement.
 In fact, its undertones are SO subtle; it can even pass as a beige (which can also grab a wee green undertone).
-Another thing that sets Natural Tan apart from the rest is the amount of gray it has in it.
-Natural Tan is a considerably grayed-out neutral, which cuts back on its warmth quite a bit.

-Natural Tan is popular for those wanting a super muted tan look and is a great transition between the worlds of cool gray and overly warm beiges.
-With trends leaning warmer, this color could come in handy!
+Natural Tan is popular for those wanting a muted shade of tan.
+It can be a great transition color between the worlds of cool gray and overly warm beiges.

 FULL Paint Color Review of Sherwin Williams Natural Tan